KWR-Water/wadi/docs/source/user_guide/example_01.rst

 Step 1: Initialize the DataObject class
 ---------------------------------------

-The very first thing to do is to import the wadi library.
+The very first thing to do is to import the WaDI library.
 In the code example below it is renamed to wd.

 .. ipython:: python